gustavosilva-gss-zz/network-project4-cs50w/README.md

     * Won't appear if the user is viewing their own page

 ### **Following**
-By clicking on the "Following" button on the navigation bar, users will be taken to the route `/following` (ony if they are logged in).
+By clicking on the "Following" button on the navigation bar, users will be taken to the route `/following` (only if they are logged in).
 If the user follows anyone, the page will show the posts made by those the user follows.

 ### **Pagination**